 Goats offered for sale are healthy and free of disqualifying defects at the time of the sale.
 For obvious reasons, the health of any goat cannot be guaranteed after it leaves Cedar View Farm.
 Buyers, or their representative picking up the goat, are responsible for checking a goat for signs of illness or injury before they leave the property.
 Buyers are asked to verify tattoos prior to leaving.
 No registered goat will leave prior to being tattooed.

 When a goat is out of my sight, and therefore out of my control, I can't be responsible for its health or future development or fertility beyond the ADGA recommendations for the sale of breeding stock.
+Does are sold as open and never guaranteed to be bred even if exposed.
+If bred, a separate fee of $150 will be charged for a service memo at the time such memo is requested, provided the timing of kidding indicates the doe was bred at Cedar View as indicated by breeding records.
 Breeding stock bucks are always guaranteed to breed, or a replacement of equal quality will be offered upon the presentation of an official veterinary statement that documents the infertility of the buck.
 ADGA guidelines will be followed for replacement.